Brandon-The-Dev/Hydra/readme.md

-balance | Displays a users balance. beg | Allows users beg people for coins. buy | Allows users to buy items from the shop. credits | Displays all developers. crime | Allows users to comit a crime to try gain some coins. daily | Allows the users every 24 hours to claim a reward. deposit | Allows users to deposit some of there coins into there bank. dice | Allows users to make a bet and try win more back. gamble | Allows users to make a bet and try win more back. gift | Allows users to send items to other users. give | Allows users to send coins to other users.
+balance | Displays a users balance. beg | Allows users beg people for coins. buy | Allows users to buy items from the shop. cat | Posts a photo of a cat in that chat and you gain coins. credits | Displays all developers. crime | Allows users to comit a crime to try gain some coins. daily | Allows the users every 24 hours to claim a reward. deposit | Allows users to deposit some of there coins into there bank. dice | Allows users to make a bet and try win more back. dog | Posts a photo of a dog in that chat and you gain coins. gamble | Allows users to make a bet and try win more back. gift | Allows users to send items to other users. give | Allows users to send coins to other users.